Tecentriq (Atezolizumab)

 Since Tecentriq works to block PD-L1 receptors from cancerous cells, it’s been applied to mesothelioma patients, specifically pleural mesothelioma, cancer that affects the lining of the lungs.
 Since this medication has a reasonable success rate in patients with lung cancer, it was thought that the drug would assist with mesothelioma as well.

-What are the Side Effects of Tecentriq
+What Are the Side Effects of Tecentriq

 All medications come with some risk for side effects.
 A specialist will be able to give you specifics.
 The most common side effects in patients who have been given Tecentriq include: